The 10 Best Colleges for Car Lovers

-The following story has been created in conjunction with MONEY as part of its 2016 Best Colleges report.
+The following story has been created in conjunction with

 This summer, millions of high schoolers across the country will venture off to check out colleges and universities near and far in hopes of identifying a school that suits them.
 They'll take campus tours, listen to lectures, check out dorm rooms and cafeterias, and peer sideways through their sunglasses to try and suss out the average attractiveness levels of the student body.

 Many of these same high schoolers, however, also have cars on the brain.
 After all, driving is still a novel activity for most of these 16- and 17-year-olds; the stress of driver's ed has just begun to fade, the licenses in their pocketbooks and wallets are still freshly laminated.
 Cars and college, college and cars—two subjects at the forefront of many teenagers' minds.

 So in honor of our cohorts at MONEY putting together their guide to America's best colleges, The Drive decided to create a list of the 10 best colleges for car lovers.
 To do this, we weighed a variety of criteria, from the local car culture to each school's rankings in the fields that would help graduates make it in the automotive industry.
 Whether it's in design, engineering, public relations, journalism, or any number of other fields, the automotive industry offers plenty of ways to make a living beyond simply slapping cars together on an assembly line.
 Play your cards right, you might even wind up working for one of the nation's coolest automotive websites on the hip Brooklyn waterfront.

 So if you're a car lover sitting at home debating which schools to fire off applications to, take a peek through this list and see if any of these schools speak to you.
 And if you wind up attending any of them—tell 'em The Drive sent you.